Raknoche/Raknoche.github.io/_posts/2016-08-21-Python-MySQL-GUI.md

 import pandas as pd
 ```

-We can use the `connect` method of the PyMySQL library to open a connection to our database.  we need to provide an IP address, a username, a password, and a database name for the connection to work.
+We can use the `connect` method of the PyMySQL library to open a connection to our database.
+We need to provide an IP address, a username, a password, and a database name for the connection to work.

 ```python
         con = mdb.connect(self.ip, self.user, self.pswd, self.db);